-Unless your a well-established business that hasn't been focusing an SEO, a search strategy is rarely going to be a quick-win.
+Unless you're a well-established business that hasn't been focusing on SEO, a search strategy is rarely a quick win.

-A good search expert will realise this and create a strategy that realises on paid to drive traffic and revenue in the short-term with SEO going on in the background.
-Over time this will slowly transition to more organic strategy.
+A good search expert will realise this and create a strategy that recognises paid traffic is needed to drive traffic and revenue in the short-term with SEO going on in the background.
+Over time this will slowly transition to a more organic strategy.

 10. Hire a consultant if you want to engage your audience

-As time has gone on, SEO has become very content-led which in-turn means the focus has become more about engaging your audience.
+As time has gone on, SEO has become very content-led, which means the focus has become more about engaging your audience.